 However, it won’t hurt to know more about binding off when yarn has run out, in case of emergency.
 You know, in that very rare situation that you have lost that game of yarn chicken… Mind you, this is really only an option in special cases, because this bind off tends to be quite tight.
 This lack of elasticity makes it not really suitable for things like neck openings of sweaters.
 I wouldn’t use it for projects to be blocked out significantly for best results, like lace, either.

-Binding off without yarn step by step
+Binding off when yarn has run out – step by step

 1. In the picture below you can see that there is very little yarn left: Too little to bind off the normal way.

 2. Slip the first stitch knit-wise from the left to the right needle.